erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 ### Comprehension

 1. Can you explain how Load Balancing works in your own words?
-2. What is the key insight or algorithm that makes Load Balancing efficient?
+2. What is the key insight or strategy that makes Load Balancing efficient?

 ### Analysis